National Museum of Ireland – Archaeology: Stone age to early metallurgy

 The museum's prehistoric Ireland exhibit contains artefacts from the earliest period of human habitation in Ireland (just after the Last Glacial Period) up to the Celtic Iron Age.
-There are numerous stone implements created by the first hunter-gatherer colonists beginning around 7000 BC, then moving on to the tools, pottery and burial objects of the Neolithic farmers.
+The collection includes numerous stone implements created by the first hunter-gatherer colonists from around 7000 BC, as well as tools, pottery and burial objects left by Neolithic farmers.
 Some notable artefacts include four rare Jadeite axeheads imported from the Alps of Neolithic Italy, and the unique ceremonial macehead discovered at the tomb of Knowth.
 The exhibit then covers the introduction of metallurgy into Ireland around 2500 BC, with early copper implements.

-From the later Bronze Age period there is an impressive array of bronze axes, daggers, swords, shields, cauldrons and cast bronze horns (the earliest known Irish musical instruments).
+The museum has a large array of later Bronze Age period axes, daggers, swords, shields, cauldrons and cast bronze horns (the earliest known Irish musical instruments).
 There are a few very early Iron weapons.
 Wooden objects include a large dugout logboat, wooden wheels and cauldrons and ancient reed fishing equipment.

 Bronze age and goldwork

 The NMI's collection of Bronze Age goldwork ranges from c.
 2200 to 1800 B.C and is considered one of the "largest and most important" in Western Europe.
-The gold was recovered from river gravel, and hammered into thin sheets used to create objects such as crescent shaped collars (Gold lunula), bracelets and dress-fastners.
+The gold was recovered from river gravel and hammered into thin sheets used to create objects such as crescent-shaped collars (Gold lunula), bracelets and dress-fasteners.
 Most of the goldwork is probably jewellery, but many of the objects of are of unknown (possibly ritual) function.

 By the middle Bronze Age new goldwork techniques were developed; from around 1200 BC a great variety of torcs were produced from twisting bars of gold.
-Items from the late Bronze Age, starting in 900 BC, include solid gold bracelets and dress-fasteners as well as large sheet gold collars, ear-spools and a necklace of hollow golden balls.
+Items from the late Bronze Age (that is from c.
+900 BC) include solid gold bracelets, dress-fasteners, large sheet gold collars, ear-spools and a necklace of hollow golden balls.